-According to census information, more than 15% of the nation’s population claims Irish-origin, but there’s no need to be green with envy if you aren’t from the Emerald Isles.
+According to census information, more than 15% of the nation’s population claims Irish-origin.
+If you are not Irish-Canadian there’s no need to be green with envy.
+You can certainly celebrate as if you are from the Emerald Isles.

 In Alberta, the luck of the Irish can be found just about everywhere.
 Medicine Hat and Lethbridge claim the highest percentage of Irish (15.29% and 14.42%, respectively), although Calgary and Edmonton aren’t too far behind (14.16% and 14.08%, respectively).
 Better still, Calgary’s first millionaire, Patrick Burns, was an Irish-Canadian.